picocms/Pico/CONTRIBUTING.md

 - The `type: Duplicate` label is used when there is already another issue or pull request related to this problem or feature request.
 Issues labeled with `type: Duplicate` are immediately closed.

 - The `type: Invalid` label is used for everything else, e.g. issues or pull requests not related to Pico, or invalid bug reports.
+This includes supposed bug reports that concern actually intended behavior.

-The `status: Deferred` label might get added to any open issue or pull request to indicate that it still open and will be resolved later.
+The `status: Deferred` label might get added to any open issue or pull request to indicate that it is still unresolved and will be resolved later.
+This is also true for the `info: Pinned` label: It indicates a important issue or pull request that remains open on purpose.

+After resolving a issue, we usually keep it open for about a week to give users some more time for feedback and further questions.
+This is especially true for issues with the `type: Notice`, `type: Question`, `type: Discussion` and `type: Invalid` labels.
+After 7 days with no interaction, [Probot](https://probot.github.io/)'s [Stale](https://probot.github.io/apps/stale/) bot (@probot-stale) adds the `info: Stale` label to the issue to ask the participants whether the issue has been resolved.
+If no more activity occurs, the issue will be automatically closed by @probot-stale 2 days later.

+Issues and pull requests labeled with `info: Information Needed` indicate that we have asked one of the participants for further information and didn't receive any feedback yet.
+It is usually added after @probot-stale adds the `info: Stale` label to give the participants some more days to give the necessary information.

 Issues and pull requests, which are rather related to upstream projects (i.e. projects Pico depends on, like Twig), are additionally labeled with `info: Upstream`.